Daniel Fleming (rugby league): 2016

+2023

+Fleming announced his retirement from rugby league at the end of the 2023 season.
+He began playing rugby union at Heath RUFC.

 International career

 Fleming is a Wales international, having made his début against France in 2012.
 He was named in the Wales squad for the 2013 Rugby League World Cup but did not feature in the tournament.

 He played in the 2014 European Cup.

 He was selected in the Wales 9s squad for the 2019 Rugby League World Cup 9s.